GerlechJen/Credit_Risk_Analysis/README.md

 ![image12](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/AdaBoost%20Report.png)

-Recall is the ability of the classifier to find all the positive samples.
+Recall is the ability of the model to find all the positive samples.
 A low recall is indicative of a large number of false negatives.

  F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.

- Support is the number of actual occurrences of the class in the specified dataset.
-For our results, there are 84 actual occurrences for the good loans and 41 actual occurrences for bad loans.

-The results show that:

-Out of 84 good loan applications (Actual 0), 50 were predicted to be good (Predicted 0), which we call true positives.
-Out of 84 good loan applications (Actual 0), 34 were predicted to be bad (Predicted 1), which are considered false negatives.
-Out of 41 bad loan applications (Actual 1), 22 were predicted to be good (Predicted 0) and are considered false positives.
-Out of 41 bad loan applications (Actual 1), 19 were predicted to be bad (Predicted 1) and are considered true negatives.